-WHITEWATER - The city of Whitewater has welcomed the city's newest police dog.
+WHITEWATER - The city of Whitewater will soon welcome the city's newest police dog.

-The official swearing in of their newest K-9 officer, Ruso, took place at the June 6 Common Council meeting.
+The official swearing in of their newest K-9 officer, Ruso, will take place at the June 6 Common Council meeting.

 Ruso is a 28-month-old male Labrador retriever from Mexico and trained at the Little Rock K-9 Academy in Little Rock, Arkansas.